Last modified: 23 December 2015

 Reason why the rates have been reduced is of course the current situation within the EU.
 New member states often have lower rates but also Ireland is offering low rates.
 For an impression of these rates up to 2005 see the table with rates for all the member states.

 Dividends are currently taxed at a rate of 15%.
+If a tax treaty is applicable a lower percentage may be agreed.

 Since February 2006 there is a new tax treaty with the US indicating that profit sent from and to the USA by mother- and daughter companies can be done tax free.